Veteran Tagle is the 'underdog'

 “When PXC came to the Philippines they asked me if I want to come out of my retirement and fight, I was hesitant at first and told them: ‘I just want to watch your fights first.’
 They then offered me to be a fight analyst,” said Tagle, who added that PXC promoter EJ Calvo even offered him a championship fight just to lure him out of retirement.

-Tagle said that since Cali, the first Filipino PXC champion is a known kickboxer he plans to bring the fight to the ground.
-“Being a kickboxer he has the advantage when he uses his feet and hands.
+Tagle said that since Cali, the first Filipino PXC champion, is a known kickboxer, he plans to bring the fight to the ground.
+“Being a kickboxer, he has the advantage when he uses his feet and hands.
 I hope to take that advantage away from him.”

-For Cali, fighting Tagle who is one of his idols is a dream come true.
+For Cali, fighting Tagle, who is one of his idols, is a dream come true.

 “I’m excited about this fight.
-It will be a tough match for me since Erwin is a veteran fighter and is well respected in the MMA community,” said the Davao City native Cali, who will be making his first title defense since scoring a technical knockout win against Guam’s Jesse Taitano in PXC 29 early this year to clinch the flyweight title.
+It will be a tough match for me since Erwin is a veteran fighter and is well respected in the MMA community,” said the Davao City native Cali, who will be making his first title defence since scoring a technical knockout win against Guam’s Jesse Taitano in PXC 29 early this year to clinch the flyweight title.

 Tagle is on a four-match win streak after losing by TKO to Salvador Larozza in the Universal Reality Combat Championship on August 23, 2009.